Sparsity is Combinatorial Depth: Quantifying MoE Expressivity via Tropical Geometry: Conclusion

 \section{Conclusion}

 In this work, we present the first analysis of MoE derived from the perspective of tropical geometry.
 We establish an algebraic isomorphism between the Top-$k$ routing mechanism and the Normal Fan of a Hypersimplex, revealing that \textbf{Sparsity is Combinatorial Depth} which scales geometric capacity by $\binom{N}{k}$.
 Crucially, we prove that this combinatorial structure grants MoE architectures a topological resilience against the capacity collapse observed in dense networks on low-dimensional manifolds.
-Our framework provides a rigorous theoretical foundation for understanding why sparse conditional computation is expressively efficient.
+Furthermore, we translate these geometric insights into prescriptive design rules, deriving the asymptotic capacity bounds of fine-grained experts and establishing the shared expert mechanism as a structural necessity to avert geometric routing collapse.
+Our framework provides a novel theoretical foundation for understanding why sparse conditional computation is expressively efficient.